ckaestne/seai/lectures/19_security/security.md

 * What is the attacker trying to achieve?
 Undermine one or more security requirements
 * Why does the attacker want to do this?

-*Example goals and incentives in college admission scenario?*
+*Example goals and incentives in Garmin/college admission scenario?*

 <!-- discussion -->